-Egypt Attack: At Least 10 Killed in Drive-by Motorcycle Shooting on Cairo Church – Haaretz
+Egypt Says 10 Killed in Shootout Outside Cairo Church – U.S. News & World Report

 |

-Egypt Attack: At Least 10 Killed in Drive-by Motorcycle Shooting on Cairo Church
+At Least 10 People Killed in Shooting Outside of Egypt Church

 Do you have something awesome to share with the world?
 Click here to share